sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 ### Save all screenshots to a specific folder
-Instead of all screenshots ending up cluttering the Desktop, this command will save all screenshots to a specific folder
+Instead of all screenshots ending up cluttering the Desktop, this command will save all screenshots to a specific folder.

 ```bash
 mkdir ~/Documents/Screenshots